Skip to Main Content

 Driving while intoxicated charges, or DWI charges, in Texas, are extremely serious.
 To be sure, DWI charges are criminal charges and depending upon your own record and the circumstances surrounding your arrest, you can face penalties for a misdemeanor or felony offense under Texas law.
 Accordingly, it is absolutely critical to begin working with an experienced Texas DWI defense attorney on your case as soon as possible so that you can begin strategizing about the best defense plan to beat the charges you are facing.
 Yet it can be difficult to find the best DWI lawyer for your case and to feel secure knowing that you have a lawyer on your side who has the experience necessary to help you fight these DWI charges.

 What questions should you ask a potential DWI lawyer in Texas when you are hiring a defense attorney?
-The following are some questions you should consider when you meet with an attorney for a consultation.
+The following are some questions you should consider when you meet with an attorney for a free consultation here.

-Whatever the charge you face, the important thing to remember is that you have a constitutional right to the assistance of qualified legal counsel to prepare your defense.
-The Law Offices of Tad Nelson & Associates has been helping Harris and Galveston County residents like you fight DWI charges for nearly two decades.
-Contact us today at (281) 280-0100 if you have been charged with drunk driving and need to speak with an attorney right away.
+Whatever the charge you face in Houston, TX, the important thing to remember is that you have a constitutional right to the assistance of qualified legal counsel from an experienced criminal defense team to prepare your defense.
+The Law Offices of Tad Nelson & Associates has been helping Harris County and Galveston County residents like you fight DWI charges for nearly two decades.
+Contact our Houston DWI lawyer today at (281) 280-0100 if you have been charged with drunk driving and need to speak with our Houston DWI attorneys or a criminal defense lawyer right away.

 Request a Free Consultation